Coming Soon 👀 At the beginning of April, you’ll be

 So here is my question; is the Earth possibly the smallest sustainable biosphere?
 People talk about terraforming Mars, so Earth might not be the smallest possible.
 I love Neil deGrasse Tyson’s observation that if we can terraform Mars we can terraform Earth back to being inhabitable more easily and cheaply.

-Bill Löhr Premium Member 8 months ago
+Bill Löhr Premium Member about 1 year ago

 From what I understand terraforming Mars is a futile endeavor.
 Without a magnetic field, any atmosphere created will just float away.

-Bill Löhr Premium Member 8 months ago
+Bill Löhr Premium Member about 1 year ago

 It seems this is the most lucid thought this particular friend of Toby has ever had.